All about allme.

 Yes.
 As DCNPs, we are registered with the iPledge program and can manage Isotretinoin (Accutane) treatment safely through our platform.
 We will coordinate your monthly lab work at a facility near you (like LabCorp or Quest).

 We believe in transparency and choice.
 We can send your prescriptions to your local pharmacy or to our trusted partner mail-order pharmacy.
-Unlike other sites, we don’t force you to buy “house-brand” compounded creams—we prescribe the best medical-grade options for your specific skin.
+Unlike other sites, we don’t force you to buy “house-brand” compounded creams—we prescribe whatever is best for your skin.

 Yes.
-Our NPs are experts at prescribing compounded topical treatments.
 We love compounded treatments for their convenience and cost-effectiveness.
 Your DCNP will determine if a compounded option would be suitable for your skin, and if prescribed, we offer free shipping through our partner compounding pharmacy.

 Yes.
 We offer customized, compounded creams and the option to receive low-cost cash pay topical and oral medications, such as tretinoin, azelaic acid, doxycycline, and spironolactone from our partner pharmacy, with free shipping straight to your door.